gavinsykes/project-euler/problem-19/problem-19.md

 How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?

-Luckily straightaway we needn't worry about the third rul too much, as we know that a leap yesr didn't happen in 1900 but did in 2000, and that all other years divisible by 4 are a leap year.
+Luckily straightaway we needn't worry about the third rule too much, as we know that a leap year didn't happen in 1900 but did in 2000, and that all other years divisible by 4 are a leap year.